threefoldtecharchive/rivine/modules/explorergraphql/schema.md

 <td>

 A cursor that allows the blocks query to pick up from a state previously left off.
-When this cursor is defined, you should not define any filter except optionally the Limit filter.
+When this cursor is defined, you should define the same filters as used last time, even though this is not enforced.
+The Limit filter is an exception to this.
-If you do choose to specify other limits, an error will be returned.

 </td>
 </tr>